 Disclaimer: I don't own Bleach.
 This story is inspired by "Sensei no Kokuhaku," a one-shot manga.

-He sighed, his fore and middle finger gently massaging his temples.
+He sighed, his forefinger and middle finger gently massaging his temples.
 It was just morning and he was already having a headache.
 His silky raven hair shone in deep contrast with his pale creamy skin and his steel gray eyes looked weary though still gorgeous despite the exhaustion.
 The bright morning sun shone inside the well-lit room, his office in the Music Department, as if coaxing him to stop brooding around and start his classes.

 It was just the first month of class and he already felt too irritated with his university students.
 After all, they always acted like fucking high school lovesick girls.
 And it's what's annoying the hell out of him.
 He, Byakuya Kuchiki, was a University Professor, not a fucking host!
 He glanced darkly at the packages of gifts and love letters on the couch.
 Everyday he would find many of them in front of his office or even in front of his house.
 How the hell did they even know where he lived anyway?